alexanderteves/nodeportlister/README.md

 ## Compatibility

-Binaries are compiled with `client-go` `v0.18.19` - if you run another Kubernetes version in your custer, your experience may vary.
+Binaries are compiled with `client-go` `v0.18.19` - if you run another Kubernetes version in your cluster, your experience may vary.